-Averted in the Mistborn series, as you find out in the third book that gunpowder does exist, but the Lord Ruler suppressed knowledge of it, since it could allow for the creation of large rebellious armies that needed little-to-no training.
+Played with in Mistborn: The Original Trilogy.
+In the third book we find out that gunpowder does exist, but the Lord Ruler suppressed knowledge of it, since it could allow for the creation of large rebellious armies that needed little-to-no training.

-It is then averted in the Alloy of Law, which is a fantasy equivalent of the wild west: aluminum guns and bullets that can't be affected by magic, speciality guns with entirely internal triggers and safeties that can only work for certain types of mistings, new combat counters for mistings that have arisen in the gun age, and even speciality anti-misting bullets that exploit those anti-gun counters.
+It is then averted in Wax and Wayne, which is a fantasy equivalent of the Wild West a few hundred years later.
+Aluminum guns and bullets that can't be affected by magic, specialty guns with entirely internal triggers and safeties that can only work for certain types of mistings, new combat counters for mistings that have arisen in the gun age, and even specialty anti-misting bullets that exploit those anti-gun counters.

 Averted in The Last Unicorn where guns are mentioned though not used.
 The book itself is a bit of of an Anachronism Stew, because John Henry is mentioned as well.

 Literal Fantasy Gun Control is in Lord Kalvan of Otherwhen by H. Beam Piper.
 The priests of Styphon control the knowledge and production of "fireseed" (aka, gunpowder) to their political and economic advantage: supply fireseed to one side in a war and not the other, and the war is effectively over, so they have exercise something between extreme influence and out-right control of the entire world.
 Unfortunately for them, Calvin Morrison accidentally hitch-hikes from our world to theirs due to a ParaTime accident, and has full knowledge of the formula and method of production of a more powerful form than Styphon's House.